prabhuwk/python_behave_example/README.md

 	j.find_impl()
 ```

+With fully populated code, run 'behave' command again & see all the step definitions are turning green.

-Eventhough I've skipped many steps.
-Hope this information is sufficient to start with python BDD.
+Eventhough it's not deep dive.
+I hope this information is sufficient to start with python BDD.